vijay2181/virtual-typing-simlator/README.md

 3. Enhancing the typing algorithm
 4. Adding new features like timed tests or progress tracking

-## License

-This project is provided for educational and personal use.
-The typing exercises have been designed to avoid copyright concerns by using original or modified content.

 ## Acknowledgments

 - Designed with a futuristic aesthetic for an engaging user experience